pulakeshpradhan/share/AHP_in_GEE.md

 It's advisable to use `bestEffort` only when necessary, such as when working with exceptionally large datasets that cannot be processed at the desired resolution.
 For most applications, setting `bestEffort` to `false` ensures that the analysis is performed at the intended resolution, maintaining accuracy.
 If you encounter memory or processing issues, consider optimizing your data or analysis approach before resorting to `bestEffort`.

-For more detailed information, refer to the GEE documentation on `reduceRegion()`.
 * * *
 Made by [Pulakesh Pradhan](https://www.linkedin.com/in/pulakeshpradhan/)
 * * *